muximus3/Auto-Eval/README.md

 ## ToDo
+- [ ] Conbining multiple GPT-like models for prediction: routing or simply averaging.
 - [ ] Supporting prompts evaluation by output the accuracy of different prompts.
 - [ ] Configuring a default test set for prompt evaluation.